Tiefflieger68/SBUS-Switch/README.md

 • optimized for OpenTX and EdgeTX Radios
 • connected by SBUS
 • All 8 outputs can be controlled by one single channel.
 Or
-• every output can be controlled by a seperate channel
+• every output can be controlled by a separate channel
 • different power drivers possible
 • easy hardware
 • unlimited stackable (limit is the max number of channels and mixers of the radio)